Kayan Language Legacy Project

 Roselind: Hino' daha' tempurung lap?
 Where did they run?

-Roselind: Unge' nun?
+Roselind: Ungey nun?
 What river?

 Roselind: Nuno nah daha' uh tempurung lawat jabatan anan?
 What happened when they crossed the bridge?

 Taman Harun: Pehile' daha' tih pa.
-Daha' takut, avin daha' kuma kelunan ney ngayo' daha'.
+Daha' takut, avin daha' kuma kelunan ney ngayo daha'.
 They were fighting to cross the river as they thought the enemy were coming to kill them.

 Roselind: Nun jadi te' daha'?
 What happened to them?